xinliu10-data-science/Amazon-Prime-Video/README.md

 Though the above discussion, I assume the missing data in this project is non-informative and for all 6 features with missing data, their corresponding mean values were imputated to replace missing entries.

 ### Feature Engineering
+Two categorical features caught my attention: _**genres**_ and _**release_year**_.

+_**Genres**_: In the original 'genres' column, some movies have more than one genre listed, separated by comma.
+First thing I did was splitting the genres and plotted the number of movies belong to each individual genre.
+This helped me understand the impact of each individual genre.

+[Insert a plot]

+The 'genres' have 27 different sub-types, 6 of them are rarely observed (Anime, Reality, Lifestyle, Adult, LGBT, Holiday).
+Therefore, during feature processing, these 6 genres were grouped together as one single sub-type - 'Other'.
+All the genre sub-types were encoded into dummy variables.
+We ended up having 22 dummy variables for movie genres.

+_**Release year**_: The release year of movie varies through a wide range (1916-2017).
+Considering the popularity of a video usually decays over time, the release_year were bucketed based on the release_year percentiles.

+After the feature engineering step, the feature space holded 4226 observations and 58 features in total, and with no null data.
+The dataset was scaled using standard scaler before training.

+### Model Training and Evaluation
+The metric to predict (cumulative time viewed by audiences per day) is continuous, so regularized linear models (LASSO linear regression, Ridge linear regression) and non-linear model (random forest regression) were implemented and evalualted.
+5 models were compared using coefficient R^2, mean squared error (MSE) and root mean squared error (RMSE).

+A majority of the effort was to inrease the model performance.
+The baseline model (LASSO linear regression) only generated R^2 score of 0.36457853303.

+Random forest tree regressor generates the best prediction accurarcy (R^2 score of 0.50839320352), with best parameters n_estimators=14 and max_depth=55.

+### Business Insights and Discussion